chaintng/chillish-landing-page/README.md

 ![Chillish free dictionary landing page](./landing-page.jpeg)

 # chilllish 📕
-Chillish is a free English dictionary powered by AI and LLMs.
-Reinvent the dictionary and learn English the way real people speak.
+Chillish is a free AI universal dictionary powered by LLMs.
+Reinvent the dictionary and learn any language the way real people speak.

 Visit main website at [https://chillish.app](https://chillish.app)